Nevada Air National Guard

 The Nevada Air National Guard is the aerial militia of the State of Nevada, United States of America.
-Along with the Nevada Army National Guard, it is an element of the Nevada National Guard.
+Along with the Nevada Army National Guard, it is an element of the Nevada National Guard of the larger United States National Guard Bureau.
+It is a reserve of the United States Air Force.
 The units of the Nevada Air National Guard are not in the normal United States Air Force chain of command.
 They are under the jurisdiction of the Governor of Nevada through the office of the Nevada Adjutant General unless it is federalized by order of the President of the United States.